2010 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Below is the historical auction price trend data for this coin.

-Regarding market activity, the following chart shows the changes in collector interest in this dollar.
+The following chart shows the changes in collector interest in this dollar over time.

 Market Activity: 2010-D Native American Position A Sacagawea Dollar